-Covered widows or widowers of deceased plan members may continue to self-pay for coverage under the plan.
+Covered widows or widowers of deceased plan members may continue to self-pay for coverage.
 All benefits remain the same except for life insurance, which will follow the current dependent life schedule.
 Dependent benefits are paid only for dependents who were covered at the date of the member's death.